Safety Hazard and Incident Reporting

 When an employee is subjected to a toxic substance or harmful physical agent in the course of employment through any route of entry (inhalation, ingestion, skin contact or absorption, etc.).
 This also applies to students and non-employees involved in a University-related program or on University business.

-Fatality is an employee death resulting from a work-related incident or exposure; in general, from an injury or an illness caused by or related to a workplace hazard.
-This also applies to students and non-employees involved in a University-related program or on campus.
+Fatality can be an employee death resulting from a work-related incident or exposure or this also applies to students and non-employees involved in a University-related program or on campus.

 A potential hazard or incident in which no property was damaged and no personal injury was sustained, but where, given a slight shift in time or position, damage or injury easily could have occurred.
 Near misses also may be referred to as close calls, near accidents, or injury-free events.